 - 1 a.
 Look at the pictures showing people expressing joy on different occasions.
 What has happened to make them feel happy? - b.
 Now, in pairs, discuss success.
-Think about: - its importance in our lives the happiness it brings - problems it causes - 2 Listen to some people talking about what they believe to be the secret of success and complete the gaps using 1 to 3 words.
+Think about: - its importance in our lives the happiness it brings - problems it causes - 2 (a) Listen to some people talking about what they believe to be the secret of success and complete the gaps using 1 to 3 words. - Always ..... when other people doubt you.
+Block out ..... and - keep going.Channel your efforts in the right direction and don't get - 5 Channel your errors in the right direction and don't get - 4 ..... in different ways. - 5 Practise being ...... until it becomes second nature. - - and believe you are as good as everyone else.

-1 Always

-when other people doubt you.

-2 Block out and

-keep going.

-3 Channel your efforts in the right direction and don't ge

-4 in different

-ways.

-5 Practise being

-until it becomes second nature.

-6 Be organised and

-7 Never

-and believe you are as good as everyone else.